-It has become valuable for businesses to be more aware about the environmental impact their businesses are having.
-3 out of 4 Australian businesses believe that good waste management helps to improve public perception of their companies.
+It has become valuable for businesses to be more aware of the environmental impact their businesses are having.
+Three out of 4 Australian businesses believe that good waste management helps to improve public perception of their companies.

 “It takes 24 trees to produce 1 tonne of paper” – AustralianScience.com